 Students will be introduced to the fundamentals of costume design in this open-level course.
-They will have the opportunity to learn every element from initial design concept to the final garment, while gaining hands-on experience.
-Students will explore styles (including wig, make up and accessory design) and their historical contexts ranging from two thousand years ago to present day.
-Show budgeting and basic sewing skills will be taught throughout the course with a culminating project, designing the Group V play.
+They will have the opportunity to learn every element, from the initial design concept to the final garment, while gaining hands-on experience.
+Students will explore styles (including wig, makeup, and accessory design) and their historical contexts from ancient civilization to today.
+Show budgeting and basic sewing skills will be taught throughout the course, with a culminating project: designing the Group V play.